-Father Shibi Pappan, Administrator
+Father Shibi Pappan, Pastor

 My official name is Fr.
 Shibi Pappan and my religious name is Fr.
 Aloysius OIC.
 This is my 14th year as a priest and 25th year as a professed religious.
 I was born and raised in Kerala, a southwestern State in India.
 Kerala is known as “God’s own country” because of its natural beauty, ecological diversity and rich flora and fauna.
 The people of India have been nurtured through the work of an Apostle, Saints and Missionaries.
 St. Thomas the Apostle came to Kerala in 52 AD, preached the Gospel and paved the foundation of Christianity in India.